marioangst/motifr/README.md

     (*motif class*).

 A motif identifier string contains these two pieces of information.
-It consists of a *head* and *class*, and is for the form `HEAD[CLASS]`, e.g. `1,2[II.C]`.
+It consists of a *head* and *class*, and is of the form `HEAD[CLASS]`, e.g. `1,2[II.C]`.
 The head specifies the signature and the positions of the motif while the class represents the motif class.

-Let’s consider an example.
-The motif identifier string `1,2[II.C]` represents the closed triangle with one node on level 0 (the ecological level) and two nodes on level 1 (the social level). `1,2` signifies that the first level provides one node and the second two nodes.
+Let’s consider an example in a two-level network.
+The motif identifier string `1,2[II.C]` represents the closed triangle with one node on level 0 and two nodes on level 1. `1,2` signifies that the first level provides one node and the second two nodes.
 The expression `II.C` in brackets stands for closed triangle.
 Alternatively, `1,2[I.C]` represents the open triangle with the same number of nodes taken from the levels.

+When in doubt about what a given identifier string implies, you can let motifr show you the motif either in a dummy network or an example of the motif in a network you are analyzing (the second will only work if the network you are analyzing actually contains the motif).

 ``` r
 show_motif('1,2[II.C]', label = TRUE)